ADHD treatment in Ogden, Utah.

 Check off anything that resonates.
 This is not a clinical diagnosis, but a way to recognize patterns worth talking to a provider about.

-How do we diagnose ADHD ?
+How do we diagnose ADHD?

 Clinical interview

 A detailed conversation covering developmental and academic history, symptom patterns across settings, and the real-world impact on home, school, or work.
-We take the time to understand your full story before discussing any treatment.

 Behavioral questionnaires